 And don’t worry about getting sued for using this procedure on a stranger- Good Samaritan laws will protect you.

-How to decide what to use?
-CPR or AED?
+CPR or AED, how to decide what to use?

 If you are with a person who has experienced sudden cardiac arrest, your first step should always be to call 911.
 If you’re unable to leave the victim, ask someone else to call 911 on your behalf.
 Whether you should do CPR or get an AED will depend on your situation.